robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 1. Open the <a href="https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2" target="_blank">CloudWatch console</a> (us-west-2)
 2. In the navigation pane on the left, under **Events**, click **Rules**

-	> What are the current Rules in place setup to do?
+	!!! question "What are the current Rules in place setup to do?"

 3. Click **Create Rule**